On the convergence of dynamic implementations of Hamiltonian Monte Carlo and No U-Turn Samplers: Introduction

 As a major breakthrough, the first NUTS algorithm using slice sampling was introduced in \cite{hoffman2014no} as a variant of HMC which selects $T$ automatically by design and which finds $h$ using an adaptive mechanism called dual-averaging \cite{nesterov2009primal}.
 The algorithm implemented in the Stan library \cite{Stan_libcarpenter2017stan} has been further developed and improved, in particular by replacing the slicing procedure with a multinomial mechanism \cite{Betancourt}.
-The main idea is to integrate the Hamiltonian equations till the No-U-turn criteria is met, corresponding to the moment where the trajectory turns back to the area where it comes from, with the objective of maximizing the distance of the ending point to the starting point.
+The main idea is to integrate the Hamiltonian equations until the No-U-turn criterion fails, corresponding to the moment where the trajectory turns back to the area where it comes from, with the objective of maximizing the distance of the ending point to the starting point.
 Then, a position is sampled on the resulting trajectory.
 Moreover, this sampling is designed to leave $\pi$ invariant and to encourage the selection of points in areas of high density (relatively to $\pi$) far from the starting point.

-More generally, different dynamic and adaptive implementations of HMC selecting the integration time according to the context have been proposed, to cite a few: randomized integration time HMC \cite{bou2017randomized} to unbound the integration time, ChEES-HMC to allow parallel computations on GPU or the recently suggested Apogee-to-Apogee Path Sampler to have a robust parametrization of HMC \cite{sherlock2023apogee}.
-There is substantial empirical evidence about their success in many challenging inference problems \cite{tang2014learning, schofield2016model, brauner2021inferring, van2021bayesian, harrer2021doing, yu2022beyond} but precise theoretical results about their behaviour are scarce compared to the original HMC \cite{Durmus2017-tf, livingstone2019geometric, byrne2013geodesic, betancourt2017geometric, bou2017randomized, Bou-Rabee2018-ly}.
+More generally, different dynamic and adaptive implementations of HMC selecting the integration time according to the context have been proposed, to cite a few: HMC with randomized integration time (rHMC, see e.g. \cite{livingstone2019geometric} and references therein) to reduce the effect of ``resonant" behavior, ChEES-HMC \cite{hoffman2021adaptive} to allow parallel computations on GPU or the recently suggested Apogee-to-Apogee Path Sampler \cite{sherlock2023apogee}, closely related to NUTS, to choose the integration time dynamically.
+There is substantial empirical evidence about their success in many challenging inference problems \cite{tang2014learning, schofield2016model, brauner2021inferring, van2021bayesian, harrer2021doing, yu2022beyond} but precise theoretical results about their behaviour (apart from rHMC) are scarce compared to the original HMC \cite{Durmus2017-tf, livingstone2019geometric, byrne2013geodesic, betancourt2017geometric, bou2017randomized, Bou-Rabee2018-ly, Chen2023hmc, Bou-Rabee2023, Gouraud2022}.